The 5 Best Bottle Sterilizers to Keep Things Germ-free

 For an expert POV, I spoke with Dr. Rebekah Diamond, a pediatric hospitalist based in New York City and author of Parent Like a Pediatrician: All the Facts, None of the Fear.

-We also incorporated bottle sterilizer feedback from the experts in the trenches: thousands of parents via Babylist’s annual Best Baby Products survey, with feedback from over 6,000 Babylist users along with parents on the Babylist team.
+We also incorporated bottle sterilizer feedback from the experts in the trenches: thousands of parents via Babylist’s annual Best Baby Products survey, with feedback from thousands of Babylist users, along with parents on the Babylist team.

 Best Overall Sterilizer